Storytelling using multimedia to tell the story

 Tossing the hats at graduation is another excellent scene for a story on The Citadel.

-Just as significant to the graduate of The Citadel is the long gray line that the seniors do when they graduate.
+Just as significant to The Citadel graduates is the long gray line the seniors form upon graduation.
 They form one long line and walk across the parade field for the last time.

-I like the last photo for a different reason.
-Most of the guys in the image picked going to The Citadel after reading The Lords of Discipline.
+I like the last photo for a different reason—most of the guys in the photo chose to go to The Citadel after reading The Lords of Discipline.

-So you can shoot mindlessly and get over all shots that most likely will not engage the viewer, or you can work at getting overall shots that engage people.
+So you can shoot mindlessly and get shots that are unlikely to engage the viewer, or you can work to get shots that do engage people.

-Probably the most crucial point about finding your establishing shot is to have an idea of what the story is all about; otherwise, you will lose the overall or closeup picture you need to help set the scene because you were paying too much attention to capturing a subject or just capturing the climax of the story.
-Remember, you need sequences of different photos to move someone through the plot of your account.
+Probably the most crucial point about finding your establishing shot is to have an idea of what the story is all about; otherwise, you will lose the overall or close-up picture you need to help set the scene because you were paying too much attention to capturing a subject or just capturing the climax of the story.
+Remember, you need a sequence of different photos to guide someone through the plot of your account.

 Take the time to think about the story and how you can best establish the scene for the audience.